Component 3: Self-regulation

 • Calm down when talked to, held, or rocked by a preferred caregiver

-• Express a range of emotions (e.g., joy, excitement, or sadness) through facial expressions, gestures, and sound
+• Express a range of emotions (e.g., joy, excitement, or sadness) through facial expressions, gestures, signs, and/or sound

 • Self-soothe when offered a special toy or blanket in combination with caregiver nurturance